andyjessop/crux/packages/machine/README.md

 machine.stop(); // new state is 'idle'
 ```

-`fsm` doesn't just build shorthand methods for transitions, but also for state changes:
+`machine` doesn't just build shorthand methods for transitions, but also for state changes:

 ```ts
 machine.onIdle((data) => {});